ninaostojic99/QA-Portfolio/README.md

-📜QA Portfolio
+**📜QA Portfolio**

 This repository features completed assignments, demonstrating hands-on experience in web, mobile, API, and database testing.

-    👇Summary of work
+ 👇Summary of work:

-    👷‍♀️‍Composed 3 functional improvements and a review comment.
+* 👷‍♀️‍Composed 3 functional improvements and a review comment.
 Created and executed 3 structured test cases.

-    🐞Created one comprehensive test plan and documented two detailed bug reports based on functional testing.
+* 📅Created a comprehensive test plan

+* 🐞Documented two detailed bug reports based on functional testing.

-    ➡️Created and executed 8 HTTP requests in Postman using environment variables, dynamic test data, and reusable test script snippets.
+* ➡️Created and executed 8 HTTP requests in Postman using environment variables, dynamic test data, and reusable test script snippets.

-    🗃️Wrote 18 SQL queries to retrieve and extract data from assigned databases.
+* 🗃️Wrote 18 SQL queries to retrieve and extract data from assigned databases.

-    📲Designed and performed two test cases for a mobile application.
+* 📲Designed and performed two test cases for a mobile application.